EdbMails free EDB file viewer

 - When the log files go missing before they are committed to the database.

-EdbMails free EDB file viewer helps you to open and preview offline EDB files without an Exchange Server.
-In addition, you can recover corrupt Exchange EDB files and export them to PST files.
-Also, you can directly migrate EDB to Office 365 and Live Exchange Server using EdbMails.
+EdbMails Free EDB Viewer allows you to open and preview offline Exchange EDB files without needing an Exchange Server.
+It also helps you recover data from corrupted EDB files and export the contents to PST format.
+Also, you can directly migrate mailboxes from the EDB file to Office 365 or a live Exchange Server.

 How to open and view an EDB file on Windows?